tcmaps/fastmap/README.md

 #USAGE
 put credentials in config.json!
-first run: add -l parameter with Location and -r for scan area size in meters
+**first run: add -f parameter**, specify Location with -l and scan area size in meters with -r